 - Are limited to 40 per year, excluding grid emergencies.

-- Can be overridden at any time before and during an event (except for Enphase systems, which allow opting out up to five minutes before the event starts) by using your battery manufacturer’s app.
+- Can be overridden by you at any time before and during an event by using your battery manufacturer's app.
+Please note: Enphase systems only allow opting out up to five minutes before the event starts.
 There is no penalty for opting out of individual events, but doing so will affect your annual performance payment.

 - Will not reduce your systems’ reserve below your back-up reserve margin.
 Battery systems will typically regain full charge within less than 24 hours of being dispatched.

-- Will cause your battery to export excess electricity to the grid unless and until the battery’s reserve minimum is reached, at which point exporting would cease, and the battery would serve your house.
-In short, your batter powers your home first, then sends extra power to the grid.
+- Will allow your battery to export excess electricity to the grid.
+A residential battery powers your home first, then sends extra power to the grid.

 Austin Energy itself does not send Power Partner event notifications, which are set by the battery manufacturer.
 Event notifications are displayed in your battery app both before and during events.